-To receive updates from Dr. Abi Blakeslee regarding new article releases, upcoming trainings, and online consultations, click the button below to enter your contact information.
+To receive updates from Dr. Abi Blakeslee regarding new article releases, upcoming trainings, and 2019 online consultation dates, click the button below to enter your contact information.

 Each group consultation is 3 hours long and costs $80 US.
 All consultations take place from 12-3pm EST. To see what time this is in your local time zone, click here.

 If a consult is full, it will not be available for purchase.

 NOTE: Schedule is subject to change with Abi's schedule.
 Should a schedule change be made after you have registered, you will be given the opportunity to change to another date or provided with a refund.